react-navigation/react-navigation.github.io/versioned_docs/version-7.x/typescript.md

 Specifying `undefined` means that the route doesn't have params.
 A union type with `undefined` (e.g. `SomeType | undefined`) means that params are optional.

 After we have defined the mapping, we need to tell our navigator to use it.
-To do that, we can pass it as a generic to the `createXNavigator` functions:
+To do that, we can pass it as a generic to the [`createXNavigator`](static-configuration.md#createxnavigator)

 ```tsx
 import { createStackNavigator } from '@react-navigation/stack';